vantage-sh/docs.vantage.sh/docs/kubernetes.md

 ## Kubernetes Rightsizing Recommendations

 Vantage syncs Kubernetes managed workloads as [active resources](/active_resources) in your account.
 In cases where any of these workloads are identified to be overprovisioned, Vantage provides Kubernetes rightsizing recommendations.
 On the **Kubernetes Efficiency Reports** screen, a notification is displayed when rightsizing recommendations are available.
-Click **Review Recommendations** to view affected workloads.
+Click **Review Recommendations** to view identified workloads.

 <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="Kubernetes notification for rightsizing recommendations" width="100%" src="/img/k8s-rightsize-notification.png" />